xiaoShuZhou/eshopping-API/README.md

 3. Admin
    Special users with certain privileges

-- Add a new product, update info of a product, remove a product
+- Add a new product, update info of a product, remove a product,add/ delete categories
 4. Order & Order Item
 - Create, Update, Delete, Get